Finance (FIN)

 Prerequisites:

-Admitted to SBE, consent of cooperating instructor and director, SBE.
+- Admitted to SBE, consent of cooperating instructor and SBE director.

 Provides non-traditional adult learners with some academic and/or broad business experiences and presently enrolled juniors and seniors an opportunity to apply general business knowledge to selected business projects.
 Pass-Fail only.